Japanese Castles: Inuyama Castle

 Inuyama Castle is the oldest fortress in Japan dating back to 1440.
 Inuyama Castle's present keep was constructed in 1537 and is an outstanding example of Momoyama Period defensive architecture.

-Inuyama Castle (Tel: 0568 61 1711), is a 15 minute walk from Inuyama Station or Inuyama-Yuen Station on a small hill overlooking the clear Kiso River below and Inuyama town.
-The castle grounds contain a number of small shrines and there are a several viewpoints of the town and valley below.
+Inuyama Castle (Tel: 0568 61 1711), located in Inuyama, Aichi Prefecture, north of Nagoya city, is a 15 minute walk from Inuyama Station or Inuyama-Yuen Station on a small hill overlooking the clear Kiso River below and Inuyama town.
+Inuyama Castle grounds contain a number of small shrines and there are a several viewpoints of the town and valley below.

 The castle was strengthed by Oda Nobuyasu, the uncle of local strongman Oda Nobunaga, in 1537.
 Inuyama Castle has four storeys above ground and two basement storeys.
 In 1584 the castle was occupied by the forces of Toyotomi Hideyoshi during the battle of Komaki Nagakute against the army of Tokugawa Ieyasu.